joagre/ratatoskr/ideas/r.md

 ## Overall structure

-A Satie file also constitute a Satie *module* with the same basename as its filename.
+A Satie file has a `.sa` suffix and constitute a Satie *module* with the same name as the basename of its filename.
 Why make it more complicated?
-A satie file starts with a number of import statements and are followed by a mix of `enum`, `interface`, `class` and `fn` (function) definitions (in any order).
+A satie file starts with a number of import statements which are followed by a mix of `enum`, `interface`, `class` and `fn` (function) definitions (in any order).

-`class`, `enum`  and `interface` definitions are **only** allowed on the top level in a module.
+`class`, `enum`  and `interface` definitions are **only** allowed on the top level of a module.
 Function definitions can be nested arbitrarily within other function definitions though.

-Finally, a single exported main function must be defined in exactly one of the Satie modules that constitutes an application.
+A single exported main function must be defined in exactly one of the Satie modules that constitutes an application.

 Example: